Office of Research Integrity

 - Microbes [Risk group (RG) 1-4] (including agents on the Select Agents list)

 - All biological toxins (including toxins on the Select Agents list)

 The IBC requires registration of research involving the isolation, culture, or manipulation of known bloodborne pathogens (e.g. in blood, tissues, or cells).
 It is expected that investigators follow the Office of Risk Management's Blood Borne Pathogen (BBP) Exposure Control Plan for all other work involving human biological materials.

-For research involving administration of these products to human subjects, special instructions apply for submission to the IBC.
+For research involving administration of these products to human subjects, special instructions apply for submission through eRMA to the IBC.

 Applications must be submitted prior to the initiation of work with the agent(s) being registered.
 The IBC meets monthly and submission deadlines are three weeks before the meeting.
 Submissions should be done in a timely manner as needed to permit: